Seraaron/agora/srd/subsystems/Martial Combat.md

 If you're reduced to zero Disposition at the end of a round then you will collapse from exhaustion, or will be paralyzed with fear, and are _effectively treated as an unconscious combatant_.
 Unconscious combatants count as being [[#Prone|prone]], except _they can't use any moves_, and they may be automatically pacified.

-#question Using the [[Pacify]] move on a character with zero Disposition will automatically succeed without need for a roll, unless you are trying to kill them (in which case make a [[Grit]] check).
+❓ Using the [[Pacify]] move on a character with zero Disposition will automatically succeed without need for a roll, unless you are trying to kill them (in which case make a [[Grit]] check).

 ## Martial Actions